 Undergraduate Research & Creative Activity Programs

-Competition for the BSI is high; the Engaged Learning Center can guide you through the process.
+Competition for the BSI is high; the Director of Undergraduate Research and Creative Activity, Dr. Anne Wilson can guide you through the process.

 Once you’ve conducted your research, be sure to share your findings at the annual Undergraduate Research Conference, or help to defray costs associated with presenting your work at professional conferences by applying for a Travel-to-Present grant.